 We have set out below a number of questions and answers, some of which will only be relevant to new applicants, and some of which will also be applicable to existing sponsors.
-This Note is intended to assist employees within sponsors or applicants who are required to in considering whether the firm meets, or continues to meet, the rules requiring sponsors to be competent to provide sponsor services at all times.
-This Guidance will be particularly relevant to existing sponsors when completing their Annual Notification Fform (AN) and to new applicants when completing an application form (New Applicant Form).
+This Note is intended to assist sponsors or applicants in considering whether the firm meets, or continues to meet, the rules requiring sponsors to be competent to provide sponsor services at all times.
+This Guidance will be particularly relevant to existing sponsors when completing their Annual Notification Form (AN) and to new applicants when completing an application form (New Applicant Form).